Wednesday, 21 December 2022

 Charity Girl Part II

 Ashley stops and takes Cherry into his carriage, and she tells him that she's running away from her aunt's house and trying to get to London to see her elderly grandfather.
-He tells her that her grandfather is generally held to be a recluse and a hard hearted man, but she is determined to leave.
+He tells her that her grandfather is generally held to be a recluse and a hard hearted man.
+She knows that it's wrong to run away, but she is determined to leave.
 He can see that Lady Bugle and her cousins have been unkind to her and he can understand her wanting to escape.
 So he agrees to drive her to London.

 When they arrive in at Lord Nettlecombe's townhouse, he finds that the old man is not in his house, and nobody knows where he has gone.
 Nettlecombe is a hard man who has never cared much for anyone in his life; he has never been on good terms with his sons, and he did not care for his wife, who is now dead.
 He had had a major row with Wilfred Steane, Cherry's father, and disowned him.
 Some people in society felt that Steane was badly treated even though he was far from admirable himself.
 He seems to have left England many years ago, and Cherry thinks he may be dead.
 Her mother is also dead.

-Ashley leaves her and goes to see Lord Nettlecombe at his country seat.
-When he gets there he finds that the old man has let the house to a retired merchant, and then manages to find out that he has gone to Harrogate, the spa town.
+Ashley leaves her and goes to see Lord Nettlecombe, at his country seat.
+But it appears that the old man has let the house to a retired merchant.
+He sees Nettlecombe's lawyer, and finally the man lets slip that he has gone to Harrogate, the spa town.
 He travels there in a post chaise and finds the hotel where Nettlecombe is staying.
 Lord Nettlecombe is not willing to see him, nor to hear that his granddaughter is homeless and needs help.
-Then Ashley is startled to find that a rather over dressed lady comes in, and Nettlecombe introduces her as his bride.
-She is his middle aged housekeeper, who was like Nettlecombe himself, very economical, but she managed to persuade him to marry her and now he's tied to a lady who is vulgar and extravagant.
+Then Ashley is startled to find that a rather over dressed lady comes in.
+Nettlecombe introduces her as his bride.
+She is his middle aged housekeeper, who was like Nettlecombe himself, very economical.
+He thought it would be cheaper to marry her than to continue to pay her.
+However, they have now just married, and Lady Nettlecombe is spending a lot of money on herself.

-Ashley is a little amused at the situation but he finds that he can't get the old man nor his wife to do anything for Cherry other than offer to take her into the house, with an expectation that she will work for them.
+Ashley is a little amused at the situation but he finds that he can't get the old man nor his wife to do anything for Cherry.
+The lady does offer to take her into the house.
+But she gives a strong hint that if they take her in, she will work for them.
 He tells them that he does not intend to have helped Cherry leave Lady Bugle's house, only to put her into a house where she will still be an unpaid servant.

 Subscribe to: